jacobzweig/RCNN_Toolbox/README.md

 ## Installation

 It's easiest to start with a scientific distribution.
 If you're in academia [Enthought Canopy](https://enthought.com/products/canopy/) is free, and works well for me.
 People also like Anaconda.
-I'd recommend you install this in a virtual environment (see [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/)), especially if you're on a shared computer, because I guarantee your labmates will mess up your python environment guaranteed (sorry labmates, you're the best...).
+I'd recommend you install this in a virtual environment (see [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/)), especially if you're on a shared computer, because I guarantee your labmates will mess up your python environment (sorry labmates, you're the best...).

 ### Dependencies: